 Why Banks Put a Hold on Deposits

-It can be helpful to review a bank’s policies for holding deposits so you can get a better idea of when cleared funds will become available.
+Some holds take longer than others.
+The federal government regulates the max amount of time a banking institution can hold onto the funds before they make them available to the account holder.
+Banks and credit unions also have their own policies regarding how long it will take for funds to become available after a deposit, which can be shorter than federal regulations.
+It can be helpful to review your bank’s policies for holding deposits so you can get a better idea of when cleared funds will become available.
 That way, you won’t accidentally overdraw your account.

 How Do Cleared Funds Work?

-Here’s a specific example: If you deposit a paycheck via an ATM that is not part of your bank’s network, you will probably have to wait a while to access the money.
+Here’s a specific example: If you deposit a check via an ATM that is not part of your bank’s network, you will probably have to wait a while to access the money.
 It may take up to five days before that check becomes available cash in your account.

 Breakdown of Times of Cleared Funds